gbdevproject/poc/README.md

       b) GetWeather :Get weather report for all major cities around the world.

   We have written a junit to test the above operations
-  GlobalWeatherTest: Use this junit test case to test the above operations.
+    GlobalWeatherTest: Use this junit test case(GlobalWeatherTest.java) to test the above operations.
       1. testGetCitiesByCountry
       2. testPerformGetWeather

   FastPayClientStubPoolFactory.java: Make connection pooling for a web service.